Policy design in experiments with unknown interference: Conclusions

 \section{Conclusions}

 This paper makes two main contributions.
 First, it introduces a single-wave experimental design to estimate the marginal effect of the policy and test for policy optimality.
-The experiment also allows us to identify and estimate treatment effects, which can be of independent interest.
-Second, it introduces an adaptive experiment to maximize welfare.
+The experiment also enables identifying and estimating treatment effects, which can be of independent interest.
+Our design is motivated by our novel empirical application, that illustrates its advantages in a large scale implementation to study information campaigns for climate adaptation.
+Our empirical application shows that using the marginal effect can be informative for decision-making even with few (two) waves.
+Second, it introduces an adaptive experiment to estimate optimal policies.
 We derive asymptotic properties for inference and provide a set of guarantees on the in-sample and out-of-sample regret.
-To our knowledge, this is the first paper to study inference on marginal effects and adaptive experimentation with unobserved interference.

-In a single-wave experiment, we encourage researchers to identify and report estimates of the marginal effects.
-We show that we can use the information on the marginal effects to conduct hypothesis testing on policy optimality and, ultimately, incorporate uncertainty in decision-making.
-Future research may explore notions of efficiency in this setting.

-Our work opens new questions also from a theoretical perspective.
-The main assumption is that such clusters are observable before the experiment starts.
-We leave to future research to study properties when (i) such clusters are not fully disconnected, in the same spirit of \cite{leung2021network}; (ii) such clusters need to be estimated, similarly to graph-clustering procedures as in \cite{ugander2013graph}; (iii) clusters present different distributions, as we discuss in Appendix \ref{sec:matching}.
-Similarly, it may be interesting to study the properties of our method, as the degree of interference is proportional to the sample size.
-This is theoretically possible, as illustrated in Theorem \ref{thm:const1}, and we leave its comprehensive analysis to future research.
-An open question is also how to combine policy learning with estimation procedures that impute the network \citep[e.g.,][]{alidaee2020recovering, breza2017using, manresa2013estimating}.
+This work opens new questions in the context of experimental design with spillovers.
+We leave to future research the study of the properties of the estimators in settings where (i) clusters are not fully disconnected, in the spirit of \cite{leung2023network}; (ii) clusters need to be estimated from the data in the spirit of \cite{viviano2023causal}; (iii) matching clusters based on observable covariates, as we discuss in Appendix \ref{app:het}.
+Similarly, studying the properties of the proposed method, as the degree of interference is proportional to the sample size, is an interesting direction.
+This is theoretically possible, in the spirit of what discussed in Theorem \ref{thm:const1}, and we leave its comprehensive analysis to future research.
+Finally, an open question is how to estimate policies when the network is only partially observed \citep[e.g.,][]{breza2017using, manresa2013estimating}, and how to measure costs and benefits of collecting network data, for which Appendix \ref{sec:comp} provides novel directions for future research.

-Finally, an important assumption of this paper and, in general, of the literature on adaptive experimentations is that welfare is a function of observable characteristics.
-We leave to future research to study whether (and how) we may allow for unobserved utilities.

-\onehalfspacing \begin{appendices}
+\begin{appendices}